Francesco149/protonfit/README.md

   (change WINEDEBUG value to whatever you like). it will log to ~/.steam-0.log

 # games tested
-* `installs` means that it installs and appears to run but was not extensively tested in-game
+`installs` means that it installs and appears to run but was not extensively tested in-game.

 * Iron Harvest: installs
 * Crusader Kings 3: installs